 Posted On: Wednesday - May 6th 2020 6:57PM MST

-In Topics: Music Liberty/Libertarianism Healthcare Stupidity Female Stupidity
+In Topics: Music Liberty/Libertarianism Female Stupidity Kung Flu Stupidity

 Firstly, we note that Mr. E.H.
 Hail has put up Part IX of his series of very informative essays on everything related to the Kung Flu, data, policy and politics-wise.
 In this one, he discusses the hysterical Congressloon Haley Stevens of the State of Michigan, whom we laughed at in the post Paranoia Will Destroy Ya' a month back.
 Mr. Hail goes into much more detail on her biographical info. in this entertaining post of his.

 We asked what is in all that fresh water in Michigan, with the Governor and Haley Stevens being examples.
 It's not just the women however, as after all, only 9 Governors are women at the present time.
 One can't help but think that the women's vote, another fuck-up of these damn Amenders (come to think of it, it's time for another Morning Constitutional) has gotten us in this situation.